oribraun/gaia_front/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build Prod

+Run `npm run build-prod` to build the project for production.
+The build artifacts will be stored in the `dist/` directory.

+## Build Prod And copy to backend folder

+Run `npm run build-prod-server` to build the project for production.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).